 - 2.1 The governance framework comprises the systems and processes, culture and values, by which the Council is directed and controlled, and the activities through which it accounts to, engages with, and leads the community, residents and service users.
 It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.
 It also enables the Council to demonstrate to the public that it has effective stewardship of the public funds, which it is entrusted to spend. - 2.2 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level consistent with the risk appetite of the Council.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an on-going process, designed to identify and prioritise the risks to the achievement of the Council's policies, aims and objectives; to evaluate the likelihood of those risks being realised and the impact should they be realised; and to manage them efficiently, effectively and economically (i.e. so they deliver value for money efficiently, effectively and economically). - 2.3 The governance framework which has been in place at the Council for the year ended 31st March 2017 has seen reports submitted to the Licensing and General Purposes Committee on the progress made on issues identified in the previous Annual Governance Statement and any ongoing issues are identified for consideration in this Statement.
+The system of internal control is based on an on-going process, designed to identify and prioritise the risks to the achievement of the Council's policies, aims and objectives; to evaluate the likelihood of those risks being realised and the impact should they be realised; and to manage them efficiently, effectively and economically (i.e. so they deliver value for money efficiently, effectively and economically). - 2.3 The governance framework which has been in place at the Council for the year ended 31st March 2017 has seen reports submitted to the Licensing and General Purposes Committee on the progress made on issues identified in the previous Annual Governance Statement and any ongoing issues are identified for consideration in this Statement objectives, including financial self-sustainability, are set out in the Council Plan.
+The control environment encompasses the strategies, policies, plans, procedures, processes, structures, attitudes and behaviours required to deliver good governance to all.